 Statement by the WLSA Board Chairperson

-2015 was a good year relatively for WLSA Zimbabwe.
-We managed to raise substantial resources for WLSA programmes.
+2016 was generally a good year though we were not spared from the economic challenges affecting Zimbabwe and the rest of the world.
 We extend our gratitude to all the funding partners for the support that we received.
 Without this support we would not have been able to implement our programmes.
 We thank all the stakeholders who include our key line Ministries of Women Affairs, Gender and Community Development and Justice, Legal and Parliamentary Affairs; women, men, girls and boys in the various communities that we interacted with.
-In 2015, we worked successfully with the Law Society of Zimbabwe on the continuous professional development programme where we engaged with lawyers on the law of succession.
-We noted as WLSA that a course on the law of succession is not compulsory at the local universities but lawyers are expected to write wills and sometimes act as estate administrators.
+In 2016, we were part of the five organizations that signed an MOU to operate help desks at courts in Zimbabwe.
+We thank the JSC for the support.
+We managed to attend official court opening in Murambinda and Goromonzi.
+We are gratified in the knowledge that as WLSA, we will play a part in access to justice.

 We bade farewell to the following trustees who faithfully and diligently served WLSA: - Dr Jabangwe; Dr Rukuni; and Lucy Makaza.
 We welcomed to the Board of Trustees Dr Admark Moyo; Ruth Wutete and Fadzai Mukonoweshuro.